Residential property management insurance for growing portfolios

 about residential pm insurance

-Most states do not legally mandate insurance for property managers, but virtually all management agreements require GL and E&O coverage.
-Property owners need to know that the company managing their asset carries protection against tenant injuries, mismanagement claims, and employee theft.
+Virtually all management agreements require GL and E&O coverage, even where state law does not mandate it.
+Property owners need to know the company managing their asset carries protection against tenant injuries, mismanagement claims, and employee theft.
 Workers compensation is required in nearly every state once you have employees.

 A typical residential PM program starts with general liability, professional liability (E&O), and a fidelity bond or crime policy.
 Most companies also carry workers compensation, commercial auto or hired and non-owned auto, and an umbrella policy.
 Cyber liability is increasingly important for companies with online tenant portals.
 The exact program depends on your portfolio size, employee count, and states of operation.

-GL covers third-party bodily injury claims at properties you manage, including tenant injuries from slip-and-fall incidents, faulty railings, or other hazards.
-However, GL does not cover claims of professional negligence, such as failing to address a maintenance request that contributed to the injury.
-That is where E&O coverage fills the gap.
-Most residential PMs need both policies.
+GL covers bodily injury claims at properties you manage, including tenant injuries from slip-and-fall incidents and faulty railings.
+GL does not cover claims of professional negligence, such as failing to address a maintenance request that contributed to the injury.
+E&O picks up where GL stops, and most residential PMs need both.

-A fidelity bond protects against employee theft and dishonesty.
-Residential PMs handle tenant security deposits, rent payments, and owner disbursements.
-A standard fidelity bond reimburses the PM company as the named insured.
+A fidelity bond reimburses losses from employee theft and dishonesty.
+A standard bond protects the PM company as the named insured.
 Protecting owner funds requires a third-party fidelity bond or a crime policy with property-of-others coverage.
-Virginia mandates fidelity bonds for common interest community managers, and many management agreements require them regardless of state law.
+Virginia mandates fidelity bonds for common interest community managers.

 If you have employees, you almost certainly need workers comp.
-Requirements vary by state: Florida requires it at four or more employees for most industries (one or more in construction, six or more in agriculture), while Texas makes it optional.
-Residential PM companies employ maintenance technicians, leasing agents, and office staff.
-Maintenance workers face higher injury risk from ladder work, power tools, and HVAC systems.
-Most property owner contracts require it even in optional states.
+Requirements vary by state: Florida requires it at four or more employees, Texas makes it optional.
+Maintenance staff face higher injury risk from ladder work, power tools, and HVAC.
+Most property owner contracts require it even where state law does not.

 Professional liability (E&O) covers claims alleging errors or negligence in your management services.
-Common claims include failure to properly maintain a property, tenant screening mistakes, lease administration errors, and failure to handle security deposits correctly.
-Tenant discrimination claims often require a separate Tenant Discrimination Liability endorsement rather than standard E&O. E&O responds to claims that GL does not, making it one of the most important policies for any PM company.
+Common claims include failure to maintain a property, tenant screening mistakes, lease administration errors, and mishandling security deposits.
+Tenant discrimination claims often require a separate Tenant Discrimination Liability endorsement rather than standard E&O.

-Most states do not legally mandate insurance for property managers, but practical requirements make it essential.
-Property owners require it in management agreements.
-Some states require E&O for real estate licensees performing PM activities.
-Virginia mandates fidelity bonds for community managers.
+Few states legally mandate insurance for property managers, but practical requirements make it unavoidable.
+Property owners require it in management agreements, and some states mandate E&O for licensees doing PM work.
+Virginia requires fidelity bonds for community managers.
 Workers comp is required in nearly every state once you have employees.

 E&O premiums for small residential PM firms are typically in the low four figures annually for standard per-claim limits.
 Larger operations managing hundreds of doors pay more.
 Factors that affect pricing include revenue, number of managed units, claims history, coverage limits, and state mix.
 Getting quotes across multiple carriers is the only reliable way to benchmark your rate.